DREAMS-lab/shakebot_perception/README.md

 # shakebot_perception
 The perception ros package for shakebot.
 This package is made to estimate and verify the pose and acceleration of the shake table.
 It will provide us the data to know the ground truth motion of the shakebot.
 The pose will be measured from apriltag and the acceleration will be measured from Imu.

-- The camera used for this package is "Chameleon3 with model number CM3-U3-13Y3C-CS".
+- The camera used for this package is "Chameleon3 with model number [CM3-U3-13Y3C-CS](https://www.edmundoptics.com/p/cm3-u3-13y3c-12-chameleon3-color-camera/2862/)", which has frame rate as high as 149 fps.
-- The Imu sensor used for this package is "Wit Motion HWT905-TTL" accelerometer or inclinometer sensor.
+- The Imu sensor used for this package is "[Wit Motion HWT905-TTL](https://www.amazon.com/dp/B07G21XRV6/ref=emc_b_5_t)" accelerometer or inclinometer sensor.

 This perception package will require high computation for smooth processing so it is recommended to use a laptop or some high processing embedded CPU.
 We have already tested on raspberry pi 4 model b and it was lagging.

-The accelerometer can be purchase from [this link](https://www.amazon.com/dp/B07G21XRV6/ref=emc_b_5_t)

 Moreover, one can find all the details regarding accelerometer [here](https://github.com/WITMOTION/HWT905-TTL)